 Alison Manzer* is a partner in the Banking & Specialty Finance Group and Business Law practice at Cassels.
 Alison has developed expertise in a wide range of practice areas combining skills to work effectively in most corporate/ commercial practice areas, with a focus on financial services and structured transactions.
 Her recent experience includes block chain and fintech applications.
-Her cross-border expertise has lead to several leadership roles in the leading United States business law organizations such as the American College of Commercial Finance Lawyers and the American Bar Association.
+Her cross-border expertise has led to several leadership roles in the leading United States business law organizations such as the American College of Commercial Finance Lawyers and the American Bar Association.
 Alison has written many books on legal topics, primarily in areas of banking and specialized finance, and routinely lectures and speaks on a wide range of topics.
-She has undertaken extensive formal education in areas key to her practice and has degrees in several subjects including an MBA, LLM and MSc., the advanced Canadian Securities Institute programs and is nearing completion of a DBA.
-Alison also is an adjunct profession at Osgoode Hall Law School teaching the LLM International Finance program.
-She has been practicing in the field of commercial law since 1979.
+She has undertaken extensive formal education in areas key to her practice, holding degrees including a DBA, MBA, LLM, and MSc., and certificates in the advanced Canadian Securities Institute programs.
+Alison recently received her Doctorate of Business Administration from the Henley Business School.
+She is also an adjunct profession at Osgoode Hall Law School teaching the LLM International Finance program, and has been practicing in the field of commercial law since 1979.

 Alison’s range of commercial practice includes financial institution regulation, corporate and commercial lending, asset-based financing, securitization and structured finance, private equity, project finance, asset finance and leasing, business reorganization, syndicated lending, fund formation and governance, fintech and blockchain applications and related areas.
 A significant part of her practice involves multi-jurisdiction transactions where she has expertise in the structuring requirements to solve taxation, conflicts of laws, document structure, currency and rate issues, among others.
 Alison also has well-recognized expertise in transaction structuring using special purpose entities such as partnerships, limited partnerships and trusts.